Maritime mobile amateur radio: Earthing

 For a single-ended HF antenna, a good electrical earth connection is essential.
 It is also necessary from the points of view of safety and EMC considerations on any radio transmitter installation on a boat or ship.
 As mentioned above, metal-hulled vessels have a natural advantage in that, especially at HF and lower frequencies, the hull can be considered to be in contact with the water, as the insulating properties of the paint layer against the water is a capacitance that presents very little electrical impedance to the RF currents.
 For fibreglass and wooden hulls and HF transmission, the usual solution is to attach a sintered bronze plate to the outside of the hull for RF earthing.

 Once a good connection to the sea water has been established, it is necessary to make a good RF connection from the transceiver and ATU to the grounding system.
-While it might seem that a good, thick wire is all that is needed, for large RF currents it is usually recommended that copper grounding tape is used.
+For large RF currents copper grounding tape is recommend rather than thick wire.
 This is not because thick wires will not be able to support the currents involved, but because it is more likely that RF currents will remain flowing along something that has a wide surface area without re-transmitting themselves along the way due to skin effect.
 The key pathway from the ATU of a single-ended antenna system to the earthing plate, or the hull earth-point, should be as short and as straight as possible.
 This should be considered from the start when deciding where to mount the various components within the hull.
 There is not much that the installer can do about the losses in, and the efficiencies of, the transceiver, the ATU, the antenna or its feed, but extra effort put into the efficiency of the earthing paths will pay much bigger dividends, in terms of radiated power and freedom from EMC problems later, than any other single aspect of the installation.
-The salty sea makes an exceptionally good ground plane, and effort put into achieving a good connection to it will be handsomely repaid.
+The salty sea makes an exceptionally good ground plane.